Skip to main content

 This callback returns the following data:

-• REMOTE if the card networks come from Primer’s server
+• complete if the card networks come from Primer’s server with full BIN data.

 The list of all the detected card networks, including the ones that are not allowed.

-The first allowed card network in the detected card networks.
+The recommended card network based on orderedAllowedCardNetworks.
 Can be undefined if the user entered a card that is not allowed.

-The card networks returned by onCardNetworksChange are objects that contain the network id, its display name, and a flag allowed stating if the card network is in orderedAllowedCardNetworks.
+The card networks returned by onBinDataAvailable are objects that contain the network id, its display name, a flag allowed stating if the card network is in orderedAllowedCardNetworks, and additional issuer information when available.

-Learn more about onCardNetworksChange in the API reference.
+Learn more about onBinDataAvailable in the API reference.

 Less than 8 digits